openshift-homeroom/lab-workshop-content/workshop/content/exercises/12-asciidoc-support.md

 For workshop content designed for Workshopper which cannot be made to fit this structure, other options exist to be able handle it, including being able to support content hosted on a separate site.
 These other options will not however be described here.

 As to AsciiDoc code block annotations supported by Workshopper, the `copypaste` annotation is supported.
-Additional annotations for `execute`, `execute-1` and `execute-2`, are also supported, with them being treated in a similar way as to how they are handled in Markdown.
+Additional annotations for `execute`, `execute-1` and `execute-2`, are also supported, with them being treated in a similar way as to how they are handled in markdown.